An interface to read from, or write to, a ROOT file, as well as performing other common operations.

 Directories

-Directories are still an existing concept in RFile (since they are a concept in the ROOT binary format), but they are usually interacted with indirectly, via the use of filesystem-like string-based paths.
+Even though there is no equivalent of TDirectory in the RFile API, directories are still an existing concept in RFile (since they are a concept in the ROOT binary format).
+However they are for now only interacted with indirectly, via the use of filesystem-like string-based paths.
 If you Put an object in an RFile under the path "path/to/object", "object" will be stored under directory "to" which is in turn stored under directory "path".
-This hierarchy is encoded in the ROOT file itself and it can provide some optimization and/or conveniencies when querying objects.
+This hierarchy is encoded in the ROOT file itself and it can provide some optimization and/or conveniences when querying objects.

 For the most part, it is convenient to think about RFile in terms of a key-value storage where string-based paths are used to refer to arbitrary objects.
 However, given the hierarchical nature of ROOT files, certain filesystem-like properties are applied to paths, for ease of use: the '/' character is treated specially as the directory separator; multiple '/' in a row are collapsed into one (since RFile doesn't allow directories with empty names).